 Opticians are an integral part of the design, fabrication and verification of a corrective optical appliance.
 Opticians control variables which effect the finished product such as lens design, lens thickness, lens treatments, overall weight, frame measurements and fit.
 Opticians are trained to consider all contributing factors that will effect the overall finished optical appliance throughout the fitting process.

-Designations of Licenced Opticians:
+Designations of Licensed Opticians:

-Licenced Opticians (LO)
+Licensed Opticians (LO)

-Licenced Contact Lens Practitioner (LCLP)
+Licensed Contact Lens Practitioner (LCLP)

-Setting standards for Opticians, requirements for licencing and keeping skills up to profession standards is a part of public protection and therefore the mandate of The Saskatchewan College of Opticians (SCO).
+Setting standards for Opticians, requirements for licensing and keeping skills up to profession standards is a part of public protection and therefore the mandate of The Saskatchewan College of Opticians (SCO).
 A licence certificate is supplied each year to all Opticians who have kept up to date as members in good standing.
 Look for it when purchasing your next pair of eyeglasses or contact lenses.